-Welcome to the NEO430 Processor project!
+Welcome to The NEO430 Processor project!

-This processor is based on the Texas Instruments MSP430 ISA and provides 100% compatibility with the original instruction set.
-The NEO430 is not an MSP430 clone – it is more a complete new implementation from the bottom up.
-The processor features a very small outline, already implementing standard features like a timer, a watchdog, UART and SPI serial interfaces, general purpose IO ports, an internal bootloader and of course internal memory for program code and data.
-All of the peripheral modules are optional – so if you do not need them, you can exclude them from implementation to reduce the size of the system.
-Any additional modules, which make a more customized system, can be connected via a Wishbone-compatible bus interface.
+This processor is based on the Texas Instruments MSP430(TM) ISA and provides compatibility with the original instruction set (see differences below).
+The NEO430 is not an exact MSP430 clone – it is more like a complete new implementation from the bottom up.
+The processor features a very small outline, already implementing standard features like a timer, a watchdog, UART, TWI and SPI serial interfaces, general purpose IO ports, an internal bootloader and of course internal memory for program code and data.
+All of the implemented peripheral modules are optional – so if you do not need them, you can exclude them from synthesis to reduce the size of the system.
+Any additional modules, which make a more customized system, can be connected via a Wishbone-compatible bus interface or directly implemented within the processor.
 By this, you can built a system, that perfectly fits your needs.

-(optional modules are marked using dashed lines)
+(optional modules are marked using dashed lines in the figure above)